Skip to main content

 Nolan, P. and Flanagan, J., 2021.
 Research 339: High-resolution climate projections for Ireland.
 A multi-model ensemble approach. (for all 2041-2060 datasets)

-See met.ie/science/translate for more details.
+See met.ie/science/translate for more details on TRANSLATE and TRANSLATE-2.